subhodipbiswas/subhodipbiswas/README.md

 ### Hi there 👋

 Hi!
 I am Subhodip Biswas, a PhD candidate at the Department of Computer Science, Virginia Tech.
-Experienced researcher with expertise in derivate-free optimization, spatiotemporal data mining, graph algorithms, machine learning and urban computing.
-Expected to graduate in the Spring of 2022.
+Experienced researcher with expertise in applied machine learning,  derivate-free optimization, graph algorithms, spatiotemporal data mining and urban anaytics.
+Expected to graduate in the early Spring, 2022.

 <a href="https://linkedin.com/in/subhodip-biswas/"><img align="left" alt="LinkedIn" width="24px" src="https://img.icons8.com/color/48/000000/linkedin-2--v1.png"></a>